openstack-archive/fuel-docs/pages/release-notes/v3-1-grizzly.rst

 -----------------------------------------

-In previous releases, when ext4 was used as a file system for a partition, provisioning would fail for for large volumes (larger than 16 Tb) in some cases.
+In previous releases, when ext4 was used as a file system for a partition, provisioning would fail for for large volumes (larger than 16 TB) in some cases.
 Ext4 has been replaced by the xfs file system which works well on large volumes.